Top of the page

 Allow the person to do the shaving if possible.
 You can help by gathering the supplies and holding the mirror.
-If you need to do the shaving, ask if the person wants to be shaved in a certain way, such as starting with the neck and working toward the face.
+If you need to do the shaving, ask if the person wants to be shaved in a certain way.

 Start by collecting the supplies you need.
-You will have to decide if you will use a razor or an electric shaver.
-For most people, an electric shaver may be the best choice.
+You will have to decide if you will use a standard razor or an electric razor.
+For most people, an electric razor may be the best choice.

-Electric shavers are less likely to cause nicks and cuts than a razor.
+Electric razors are less likely to cause nicks and cuts than a standard razor.
 This is especially important if the person is taking medicines called blood thinners, which can cause even minor cuts to bleed more than usual.
-Also, using an electric shaver may be easier if the person has lost weight, because his or her face may have more angles to shave around.
-If you feel comfortable shaving your loved one with either a razor or an electric shaver, let them choose which they prefer.
+Also, using an electric razor may be easier if the person has lost weight, because their face may have more angles to shave around.
+If you feel comfortable shaving the person with either a standard razor or an electric razor, let them choose which they prefer.

 It helps to have the person sit in a chair or sit up in bed.
 But you can shave a person who is lying down if you need to.
 Make sure the room has lots of light so that you both can see well.

-Start by gathering your supplies and place them somewhere that's easy for you to reach.
-You'll need a mirror, an electric shaver, and a towel to put on the person's lap or chest to catch hair.
-If the person uses a shave lotion for an electric shaver, have that nearby as well.
+Place the supplies you'll need in a spot that's easy for you to reach.
+You'll need a mirror, an electric razor, and a towel to put on the person's lap or chest to catch hair.
+If the person uses a shave lotion for an electric razor, have that nearby as well.

 When you're ready to begin shaving, follow these steps:

-Start by gathering your supplies and place them somewhere that's easy for you to reach.
+Place the supplies you'll need in a spot that's easy for you to reach.
 You'll need a mirror, a razor, shaving cream, and a towel to put on the person's lap or chest to catch hair and shaving cream.
 You'll also need a basin of warm water.

 If possible, select a heavier razor.
 It may help you shave more safely.
 The weight of the razor helps do the work and may keep you from pressing down too much.